 Most of my work has been in the UK, but I’m increasingly approached to advise landowners from abroad and have supported companies and tourism organisations throughout Europe, Australia, the Bahamas and South America, which continues to widen my knowledge base, experience and contacts.

 I also appreciate the opportunity to share my knowledge by giving talks at shows such as The Glamping Show and Farm Business Innovation, and by contributing to magazines Glamping Business and Open Air.
 I always fully support relevant organisations and events.

 Finally – ‘hobbies’.
 Well, I’ve been foraging since childhood and love trying new ‘wild recipes’, outdoor cooking and beach BBQ’s are also favourite pastimes, as are beach combing, teaching bushcraft, exploring wild places.
 Inspired by Jocasta Innes, I’ve been hand-painting furniture and creating murals since the 80’s, but sadly lost the photo’s of a house I hand-painted from top to bottom (it really should have featured in ‘Country Living’!).
 I’m eternally fascinated by archaeology, architecture, mythology, photography, psychology, astronomy, and all things historical and heritage.
-I sometimes put paint to canvas, and I take some type of course to learn something new every year.
+I sometimes put paint to canvas, and I take a course to learn something new every year.